cea-hpc/modules/doc/source/design/variants.rst

         - As it cannot be guessed prior loading module that the default value of the variant will match the sticky rule
         - It applies to both sticky module swap context: ``restore`` and ``switch``

+- On ``module-info tags``, currently defined tags need to get fetched when called

+    - As variant specified prior ``module-info tags`` call may change the list of tags that apply
+    - Especially when a variant inherits its default value as it is not specified when loading module

 Corner cases